 Spikeball is a team sport played by two teams of two players (2vs.2).
 The game will follow a best out of 3 games format.
-Any player may play in a maximum of 2 of the 3 games, thus a team is eligible with one player of each gender.
-One of the 3 games must be co-ed.
-If a college cannot field a co-ed team, the team will start the match-up/ down 1 game, meaning they must win both remaining games to win the match.
+Any player may play in a maximum of 2 of the 3 games, thus a team is eligible with two players of different genders.
+One of the games played must be mixed gender.
+If a college cannot field a mixed gender team, the team will start the match-up/ down 1 game, meaning they must win both remaining games to win the match.
 Opposing teams line up across from each other with the Spikeball net in the center.
 The ball is put in play with a service—a hit by the server from behind the service boundary into the net to an opposing player.
 Once the ball is served players can move anywhere they want.
 The object of the game is to hit the ball into the net so that the opposing team cannot return it.
 A team is allowed up to three touches to return the ball.
 The rally continues until the ball is not returned properly.

 Teams are expected to be at the fields and ready to begin play at the time designated on the schedule.
 If at the starting time a team has the minimum number of players then the game must begin as soon as possible.
 If a team has fewer than the minimum at the designated starting time then the start of the game will be delayed and the late arriving team will be penalized as follows.
 15 minutes after the original starting time, the present team will be awarded 5 points; after 25 minutes of the original starting time, the “no-show” team is forced to forfeit the game.
 The present team will be awarded the win.
 If both teams are late in arriving then only the will the allotted time be used to complete the best out of 3 games.
 If 3 games cannot be completed within the allotted time, then the team with the most amount of points/ games earned will be deemed the winner.